McKay Borbon | Content Marketing Manager

-Being short on expertise, also makes it impossible to handle unforeseen spikes in service demand -- weather-related shipping issues, faulty product etc.
+Being short on expertise, also makes it impossible to handle unforeseen spikes in service demand -- weather-related shipping issues, faulty products, etc.

 While employee churn is painful, there are solutions for lowering your turnover rates.
 You won’t be able to get rid of turnover completely—it happens in every job in every industry—but you will be able to improve retention rates.
 You can also improve the quality of your hires and encourage them to stay longer.

 Here are the best practices for lowering customer service employee turnover.